phaustin/a301_students_eoas/notebooks/week10/temperature_perturb.md

 ### make the plot

-Not too dramatic for this storm
+The wind's not too dramatic for this storm

 ```{code-cell} ipython3
 vmin=0